OpenMOSE/RWKV5-LM-LoRA/README.md

 This repo is forked from RWKV-LM-LoRA

-# RWKV-5.2 LoRA Experiment Project RWKV5-LM-LoRA
+# RWKV-5.2 and 6.0 LoRA Experiment Project RWKV5-LM-LoRA

 2024.1.12 Added LoRA Trainer with Rocm5.6 Pytorch.
   I tested training RWKV-5-World 7b-LoRA on 2 x AMD Instinct MI100
+2024.03.25 Added v6 model support
+  with emb(full params),output,gate LoRA training

 We have added LoRA training functionality to the RWKV v5.2 model.